 These tools will help you learn and analyze what's working on your site and what isn't.
-Plus, these help you come up with ideas for content that has potential for high traffic.
+Plus, these help you come up with ideas for content that has the potential to generate high traffic.
 Check out our roundup of the best SEO tools to monitor your website.

 Historical optimization is the process we use at HubSpot to update old blog content and generate more traffic and leads.
 If you're anything like us, a majority of your monthly blog views and leads come from older posts.

-Pamela Vaughan, a principal marketing manager on HubSpot's Web Strategy team, a.k.a. the woman who introduced us to the concept of historical optimization, has written about this extensively.
+Pamela Vaughan, a principal marketing manager on HubSpot's Web Strategy team, a.k.a. the person who introduced us to the concept of historical optimization, has written about this extensively.

-She says, "Historical optimization is a tactic best-suited for a blog that's been around for several years, because you need to be generating a significant amount of organic search traffic, have built up a critical mass of blog subscribers and social media followers, and you need a sizable repository of old posts at your disposal."
+She says, "Historical optimization is a tactic best-suited for a blog that's been around for several years because you need to 1) be generating a significant amount of organic search traffic, 2) have built up a critical mass of blog subscribers and social media followers, and 3) have a sizable repository of old posts at your disposal."

 Vaughan adds, "Historical optimization should be a piece of your overall blogging strategy — not the whole strategy."

-Here, she lays out her step-by-step process to historical optimization.
+Pro Tip: Follow her step-by-step process for historical optimization.

 Remember in "The Little Mermaid" when Ariel wanted to go where the people were?
 That same principle applies to digital marketing.
 In order to drive traffic to your website, it's important to show up where people are searching.

 Voice search is an increasingly important area in which to rank.
-In fact, according to PwC, 65% of 25- to 49-year-olds speak to their voice-enabled devices at least once per day.
+In fact, according to eMarketer, voice searches will have increased 9.7% by the end of 2021.
 That's why optimizing your content for voice search is essential.

 Here are a few tips to get started:

-- Research long tail keywords: When people use voice search, they speak in full sentences.
-To optimize for voice search, start researching longer tail keywords.
+- Research long tail keywords: When people use voice search, they speak in full sentences rather than short phrases.
+To optimize for voice search, start researching longer-tail keywords.

 - Write answer-focused content: The content you write should answer your audience's questions.

-For example, when someone types in "best pizza near me" on Google, the results are generated by the user's location.
+For example, when someone types in "best soul food restaurant" on Google, the results are generated by the user's location.
 Tools such as Google My Business and Moz Local help businesses manage their directory listings and citations so they show up in local searches.
 Here’s a restaurant that shows up for that search in Memphis, TN.